Sakuhano/Tatacon/README.md

-**Why did I make this?**
+# Why did I make this?

 The idea for this project came to me when I saw an arcade game called Taiko No Tatsujin while abroad it uses a drum controller for inputs.
 I didn't give it much thought then, but when I got home.
 I really wanted to play it and found out there was an official controller available for purchase.
 It was called the Hori TaTacon.
 It cost about $70, so I was expecting a great product.
 But on first usage, I was dissapointed.
 It required water bottles to keep it weighted so it didn't move, I had to hit it super hard for it to work and it was just janky.
 So I checked for alternatives online.
 I discovered numerous controllers avaiailable, however a decent one started at 200 for a small one and for a decent size one it went upwards of 500 or more.

 The EBOX is the electrical component, and when doing research on making my own, I thought that none of the ones online had much character, so I figured adding a screen and joystick would make it easy quite easy to adjust things like sensitivity, as well as add a controller without adding so many extra buttons.
-This
+This led to the creation of my current product